Wave of cyberattacks accompanies Russian assault on Ukraine - NewsBreak

 Officials have long expected cyberattacks to precede and accompany any Russian military incursion.
 The combination of DDoS attacks, which bombard websites with junk traffic to render them unreachable, and malware infections hewed to Russia’s playbook of wedding cyber operations with real-world aggression.

 ESET Research Labs said it detected a previously unseen piece of data-wiping malware Wednesday on “hundreds of machines in the country.”
-It was not clear how many networks were affected.OHP patrol car damaged after being hit by sliding vehicle
+It was not clear how many networks were affected.Russia’s Putin announces military operation in Ukraine, explosions heard

 “With regards whether the malware was successful in its wiping capability, we assume that this indeed was the case and affected machines were wiped,” said ESET research chief Jean-Ian Boutin.
 He would not name the targets but said they were “large organizations.”